1. Before making a submission

 Theoretical contribution/ Originality: Highlights the theoretical contribution of the study and the originality of ideas of the paper.

 Practitioner/ Policy implication: Highlights the implications of the paper to the practitioner and policymaker derive from the paper.

 Research limitation: Highlights the limitation in the paper that may become a leading idea for future research.

 JEL Classification: Author to provide not more than four relevant and most suitable codes from the Journal of Economic Literature (JEL).
-It must not more than four, please refer at [https://www.aeaweb.org/econlit/jelCodes.php?view=jel]
+It must not be more than four, please refer to [https://www.aeaweb.org/econlit/jelCodes.php?view=jel]

 The section heading should be in bold, left justified and numbered sequentially in Arabic numerals.
 The first level subheading should be in bold, and the second level subheading should be in italics and bold.
 All pages should be numbered consecutively.
 For example: